Klingenheben's law: Effect on vowels

 The process sometimes affected the preceding vowels.
 In syllables where the final consonant is a velar and the preceding vowel was either //i// or //u//, the resulting vowel was the long vowel uu.
 This change explains the relationship between words like jìkíi ('body'), which were not affected by the law, with those like júunáa ('one another'), which were affected.
 In this example, the historical form *jǐk-náa had its velar consonant //k// affected by labializing process, becoming //w//.
 The resulting sequence *jǐw-náa was reinterpreted with the long vowel uu.

 Blocking

 Klingenheben's law has been used to describe possible explanations for geminate inalterability, a process wherein phonological rules affecting a short single phoneme – known as a "singleton segment" – are blocked in comparable positions when the phoneme is geminated.
 Hausa syllable structure does not allow for tautosyllabic consonant clusters and thus these geminates can be understood as heterosyllabic; that is, the geminate straddles both sides of the syllable boundary.
-Any syllable-final singleton which would be converted to a sonorant in accordance with Klingenheben's law is not converted in this syllable-final position if it is a geminate.
+Any syllable-final consonant which as a singleton would be converted to a sonorant in accordance with Klingenheben's law is not converted in this syllable-final position if it is a geminate.